this-sunil/Flute_Music_Player/README.md

 A new Flutter application.

-## Getting Started

-This project is a starting point for a Flutter application.

-# Flute Music Player Plugin Only
-*Updated to androidx*
-First Open Source Flutter based material design music player with audio plugin to play local music files.(Online Radio will be added soon.)

 ## Features

-* [x] Android (iOS Coming Soon)

   * [x] Fetch local songs (Inbuilt Permission)
   * [x] Beautiful UI with multiple themes(Coming Soon)